 Focus on culture, not perks

-The point of any recruitment video is to appeal to potential employees who are a good fit for your firm.
+The point of any recruitment video is to appeal to potential employees who would make a good fit for your team.

 We don’t have to all stick to the same tried and tired method of showing off our foosball and the giant snack room.
 In fact, research suggests that companies with perks and poor corporate culture are the most infamous for having poor job satisfaction.